Haku-val/artnetpy/README.md

 ## How to use
 In the meantime, the sample in the main function in the code is described.
 Put "artnetpy.py" in the same directory.
-then
+Then,
 ```
 from artnetpy import Artnet
 ```